Interview Question: "Do You Have Any Questions for Me?"

-- What kind of growth does the company expect to see within the next five years?
+What growth does the company expect to see within the next five years?

 About your qualifications

 Make sure the hiring manager doesn't have unanswered questions about your qualifications.
-If they do, this is a prime time to emphasize how your talents align with the role.
-These types of questions could sound like:
+If they do, it is prime time to emphasize how your talents align with the role.
+These types of questions could sound like this:

 About the next steps

 Save your final question to ask about the next steps in the hiring process.
-You'll convey your interest in the job one last time as well as learn about the hiring timeline, potential additional interviews or when you can expect to hear from them.
+You'll convey your interest in the job one last time and learn about the hiring timeline, potential additional interviews or when you can expect to hear from them.
 You might say: